The Boomtown Rats song "I Don't Like Mondays" was inspired by a deadly shooting at a school.

-Origins: Horrifying events like the April 1999 killing of twelve students and a teacher at Columbine High School by two of their classmates might persuade some to believe deadly school shootings are a new ill bestowed upon us by a society only recently gone mad, yet that is not the case.
-That today’s death tolls are higher and the media coverage surrounding them more intense might serve to encourage belief that this sort of random murder of young people is a recent phenomenon, but the sad history of such attacks belies this.
-Deadly shooting sprees at schools perpetrated by troubled teens took place at least as much as a generation ago.
+Horrifying events like the April 1999 killing of twelve students and a teacher at Columbine High School in Littleton, Colorado, by two of their classmates might have left some believing deadly school shootings were a new ill bestowed upon us by a society only recently gone mad, yet that was not the case.
+That today’s death tolls are higher and the media coverage surrounding them more intense might serve to encourage belief that this sort of random murder by, and of, young people is a recent phenomenon, but the sad history of such attacks belies that belief.
+Deadly shooting sprees at schools perpetrated by troubled teens took place at least as much as a generation before Columbine.

-Of the pre-Littleton school shootings, the one that sticks in people's minds best is recalled primarily because of its impact on pop culture — it inspired the popular Boomtown Rats song “I Don’t Like Mondays.”
+Of all the pre-Littleton school shootings, the one most remembered by people at the time was recalled primarily because of its impact on pop culture: it inspired the popular Boomtown Rats song “I Don’t Like Mondays.”
 Released in October 1979, this song captured the insanity of the moment by working the killer’s chilling utterance into its lyrics.

-Of course fallible memory being what it is, folks now remember the shooting spree behind the song in only the most haphazard of fashions.
-They recall that there was a shooting at a school, that lives were lost, that the shooter was female, and that by way of explanation for her actions she said “I don’t like Mondays,” but some have her as a high school student gunning down students at her own school, while others remember her as a high school teacher who turned a gun on some of her pupils.
+Of course fallible memory being what it is, people who now remember the shooting spree behind the song recall it in only the most haphazard of fashions.
+They remember that there was a shooting at a school, that lives were lost, that the shooter was female, and that by way of explanation for her actions she said “I don’t like Mondays,” but some have her as a high school student gunning down students at her own school, while others remember her as a high school teacher who turned a gun on some of her pupils.

 On 29 January 1979, 16-year-old Brenda Ann Spencer opened fire on children arriving at Cleveland Elementary School in San Diego from her house across the street, killing two men and wounding eight students and a police officer.
 Principal Burton Wragg was attempting to rescue children in the line of fire when he was shot and killed, and custodian Mike Suchar was slain attempting to aid Wragg.